Popuzikan/AcousticDroneDetector/README.md

 ## Getting Started

-To start the project it is necessary to open the FileMemoryCountManager.sln file and to compile it in the development environment.
+To start the project it is necessary to open the DaD.sln file and to compile it in the development environment.

 ### Prerequisites